SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ##### ASPECT BENEFITS

-You gain an edge on tests made to hide and sneak.
+You gain an edge on tests made to [[Hide|hide]] and sneak.
 Additionally, you ignore difficult terrain, and you gain an edge on tests made to climb other creatures.
 If you are hidden, you automatically achieve a tier 3 result on attempts to climb and remain hidden.

 ##### ANIMAL FORM: RAT

 When you are in your rat form, your movement gains the Climb keyword, and your size becomes 1T.
-You can use the Hide maneuver as a free maneuver, and you can use your allies as cover when hiding.
+You can use the [[Hide]] maneuver as a free maneuver, and you can use your allies as cover when hiding.
 You can stay hidden while moving through squares occupied by a creature.

 Whenever your rage is 4 or higher, you can shapeshift to become a hybrid bipedal rat of your true form’s size.
 You gain 10 temporary Stamina the first time you shapeshift into hybrid rat form during an encounter.